 Constantine married Helen in 1921 and they had four children, Mary, Matthew, Irene and John.
 As the children grew up, they all worked at the “shop” on New Street whenever they were not in school.
 In 1937, the impending turmoil of Europe was matched on a smaller scale at home.
 Constantine became seriously ill and was unable to work.
 Helen, perhaps the strongest woman in my memory, took on the responsibility of running the business with the help of the four children.
 Many a diner-owner was reduced to a young boy when confronted with "Yiayia" (Greek word for grandmother), collecting on a past due invoice.
 Not surprisingly, the business continued to flourish.

 In 1951, Helen finally retired and B&B Press was purchased by sons Matthew and John, and son-in-law Ralph Rosania, who had married Mary.
 Through the fifties they accumulated more corporate business, and in 1963 B&B moved to Kenilworth, NJ.
 Rapidly changing technology saw B&B Press transform from the old hot-metal/letterpress process to offset lithography.
 The business grew quickly as craftsmanship evolved with the introduction of computers in the 1980's.

 Now located in Lebanon Boro, convenient to both Routes 22 and 78 in Hunterdon County B&B has reinvented itself as a broadbased source of business building solutions.
-We now provide graphic design, conventional high-volume offset printing, hi-speed digital printing in color or black and white - with broad personalization abilities, bindery and finishing, database management, mailing, inserting, assembly and warehousing.
+We now provide graphic design, conventional high-volume offset printing, hi-speed digital printing in color or black and white - with broad personalization abilities, posters, banners, bindery and finishing, database management, mailing, inserting, assembly and warehousing.

 If Constantine were alive today, we think he'd be proud.